Spring Garden Revival

 Seasonal Edging Calendar & Weather Timing for Maynard's Climate Zone 6a

-Maynard falls within USDA Zone 6a, with pronounced freeze-thaw cycles.
-The optimal time for edging is spring (April-May) after ground thaw and before peak growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter.
-Avoid edging in winter (November-March) due to frozen ground.
-Monitor weather via NWS Boston/Norton or Albany for soil moisture and temperature (minimum 50°F for concrete curing).
-Avoid muddy glacial till or clay and severe weather.
+Maynard falls within USDA Zone 6a, with pronounced freeze-thaw cycles and a frost line of 36-48 inches.
+The optimal time for edging is in spring (April-May) after ground thaw and before peak plant growth.
+Summer (June-August) offers favorable soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter.
+Avoid edging in winter (November-March) when the ground is frozen.
+Monitor weather through NWS Boston/Norton or NWS Albany for soil moisture and temperature, ensuring at least 50°F for concrete curing.
 Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.

 Stormwater Management & MS4 Compliance During Edging Operations in Maynard